tacoshackrsps/tacoshackrsps.github.io/updates/_posts/2026-03-27-Gimme-a-HELL-YEA!!.md

 modtype: Bot
 avatar: avatar8fa9.gif
 ---
+Hello Assholes

-Welcome to the fucking shit show, assholes.
+Welcome to the fucking shit show.
 I've figured out how to run a mediocre website based around someone elses work and now I want to start the 2009 TacoShack server up again.
 With that being said, I will be putting in minimal effort into getting it working again, so bare with me.
 <3